serverlessworkflow/specification/specification.md

 * They cannot be an [event state](#Event-State)
 * They cannot define an [end definition](#End-definition).
 If they do, it should be ignored
 * They must define the `usedForCompensation` property and set it to `true`
-* They can transition only to states which also have their `usedForCompensation` property and set to `true`
+* They can transition only to states which also have their `usedForCompensation` property set to `true`
 * They cannot themselves set their `compensatedBy` property to any state (compensation is not recursive)

 Runtime implementations should raise compile time / parsing exceptions if any of the rules mentioned above are